Hecate2/how-to-debug-neo/README.md

+Prerequisites: English, Windows cmd or Linux bash, understanding of Windows PATH (or the counterpart on Linux), Git (clone, pull, checkout, branch), 50GB SSD, 8 GB memory.

 In many situations, you may really enjoy debugging your neo3 smart contract using [neo-express](https://github.com/neo-project/neo-express).
 However, you may have met some frustrating exceptions raised deep from the source code of neo that you have no idea how to fix them.
 Besides, you may desire to inspect a running [neo-node](https://github.com/neo-project/neo-node/) instead of its static source codes.

 Follow this guide to set a full neo-cli (3.1.0) on Windows 10 that can be debugged!
 We will attempt to install the C# environment for neo, and interact with the blockchain using Python.